aybassiouny/mahdytech/content/blog/2018/12/23/fast-services-cpp/index.md

 ---
-title: How to Write Fast Services in C++
+title: Elements of Fast Services with C++
 date: "2018-12-23T12:00:32.169Z"
 description: I used to think shutdowns are easy.
 Unfortunately that’s not completely the case.
 Ungraceful shutdowns bring about crashes, or unpredicted change to state.
+featuredImage: Media.png
 ---

 > "Computers are really fast" said my friend to me a while ago, as I was trying to figure out how to optimize the hottest path in my service.
-"It is almost always the memory" he added.
+"It is almost always the IO" he added.
 It's been 3 years since, and I have learnt a bit more about computers, but I still clearly recall his saying as the root cause for too many problems.

 Writing fast C++ services is a mix of following the right patterns, while, obviously enough, evading the wrong patterns.
 I would like to focus in this post on memory-related topics, for the reason my good friend mentions above.